ref?ref is a native addon for Node.js that aids in doing C programming in JavaScript, by extending

 It's trivial to create your own "type" that reads and writes your

-own custom datatype/class to and from Buffer instances using ref
+own custom datatype/class to and from Buffer instances using ref's unified API.

 To create your own "type", simply create a JavaScript Object with